-Director, Infrastructure & Materials, Department for Business, Energy and Industrial Strategy (BEIS)
+Director, Consumer and Competition Policy, Department for Business, Energy and Industrial Strategy (BEIS)

 Policy Fellow Alumnus, Centre for Science and Policy

-Niall Mackenzie’s current role as Director of Infrastructure & Materials now includes construction and wider infrastructure issues in addition to his previous portfolio covering energy intensive industries, chemicals, agri tech and materials industries including steel.
-Key challenges he is looking at include working out what the new Government’s industrial strategy will include and the extent to which Government can help UK based manufacturers and industry grow both UK and worldwide market share.
+Niall Mackenzie has been Director, Consumer and Competition Policy since September 2020.
+Previously, he was Director of Infrastructure & Materials, including construction and wider infrastructure issues in addition to his previous portfolio covering energy intensive industries, chemicals, agri tech and materials industries including steel.
+Key challenges he worked on included working on national industrial strategy and the extent to which Government can help UK based manufacturers and industry grow both UK and worldwide market share.

 Niall is a career civil servant who has worked in seven government Departments over the past 25 years covering a wide range of policy areas – sport, tourism, broadcasting, gambling, health, and the environment – with a common thread of drawing on academic research wherever possible to support the development of public policy.
 His recent focus has been on carbon trading and market incentives for improving industrial and business energy efficiency.

 Niall was previously the Director of Energy, Materials and Agri-tech in the Department for Business Innovation and Skills (BIS).
 In this role, Niall was responsible for delivery of the Government’s industrial strategy for four sectors – Nuclear, Offshore Wind, Oil & Gas and Agri-tech working closely with Department of Energy and DEFRA colleagues.
 His team sponsors the chemicals and metals industries and is focused on maintaining UK industrial competiveness within the framework of legislation to deliver the Government’s climate and energy goals.